nurafintech/whitepapers/OriginTrail/Readme.md

 <br>

 ## Token Utility

+Serving as the glue for OriginTrail’s network is its native token, TRAC, which is used as collateral to ensure the appropriate behavior of data holders and creators and to compensate node operators for their time and resources.
+The network is monitored by oracles – off-chain sensors that have the ability to communicate data to and from the network – and it leverages artificial intelligence both to monitor data and to help users find information.
 1. Engaging in the OriginTrail Ecosystem.
 Data creators and data holders must have TRAC staked in their nodes to take part in the ODN.
 More TRAC staked in nodes means more data jobs can be published or held.

 2. Publishing data to the ODN.
 Data creators publish data jobs on the ODN using TRAC to compensate 3+ data holding nodes for their time and resources.
 The exact value of TRAC for each data job is dependent on market forces, but parameters like job length and data size affect it.
 This TRAC is locked in a smart contract until the job’s completion.